 Our team of experienced personal injury attorneys can also help you determine if your hip replacement components are part of a recall.
 SUGARMAN’s attorneys represented a significant number of patients who were injured by other metal-on-metal hip implants, including the Stryker Rejuvenate and ABG II hip implants, and the DePuy ASR XL and ASR Systems.

 If you have any questions regarding a Stryker LFIT CoCr V40 femoral head implant, please contact SUGARMAN principals Benjamin Zimmermann and David McCormack at 617-542-1000.
-You can also send us an email at info@sugarman.com.
+You can also send us an email at .